juanselasprilla25/REACT-TEST/README.md

-This project was created for a especific React App
+This project was created for a specific React App

 The project shows the development of a web app with two functionalities: